camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/uipath.md

 ### Using UIPath Connector best practice

 There is no guarantee a queue item will be processed right away.
 In that case, we suggest utilizing a BPMN polling loop pattern.
+To learn more, see an entry _Solution with Timer and Loop_ at [Camunda BPMN examples](https://camunda.com/bpmn/examples/) page.

 :::note
 To avoid performance issues, it is recommended to limit the number of loop retries.